[Old] What you need to know re: the SVB situation

 What about my cash sweep account?

-You can withdraw all your funds from SVB, including the funds in the cash sweep account, by just initiating a wire in the amount of the total balance.
+You can withdraw all your funds from SVB, including the funds in the cash sweep account, by initiating a withdrawal in the amount of the total balance (including the amount in the sweep account).

 How do I file a claim with the FDIC?